-It is a theoretical concept involving temperature.
+Current Science says it is a theoretical concept involving temperature.
 A lot of effort went into developing the concept.
-Lots of smart people.
+Lots of smart people over a long period.

 When things can be broken down to a single theory, why everything fits together is much easier to understand, and to extrapolate into future knowledge.

-A better approximation for Absolute Zero might be asking whether fractal structures have limits of stretch or compression, or twist?…and what measurable characteristics occur as the structural limits of fractal structures are reached.
+A better approximation for Absolute Zero might be measuring whether fractal structures have limits of stretch or compression, or twist?…and what measurable characteristics occur as the structural limits of fractal structures are reached.